SparkDev97/SnowBoardTV-Simulator/README.md

 ## Installation
 1. From the "SnowBoardTV-Simulator" folder, copy the "simject" folder to "/opt/" on the root of your macOS harddrive.
 This should result in a folder called "/opt/simject" containing 4 files.
 2. Launch the tvOS simulator.
 This can be done by opening spotlight, searching for "Simulator" and opening the application.
-Then in the top menu bar, select "Hardware" > "Device" and then any tvOS device.
+Then in the top menu bar, select "Hardware" > "Device" and then any tvOS device (12.4 recommended, you may have issues with other versions.
+However, these issues do not occur on physical devices.).
-3. Drag and drop the "SnowBoardTV.app" into the simualtor window, this will install the SnowBoardTV application onto the simulator
+3. Drag and drop the "SnowBoardTV.app" into the simulator window, this will install the SnowBoardTV application onto the simulator
 4. Open a terminal window, drag in the "respring_simulator" file, and run it.
 This will respring the tvOS simulator and load simject and SnowBoardTV.
 5. Open the "SnowBoardTV" application in the tvOS simulator and make a note of the 2 file paths listed at the bottom of the application.
 They should look something like this: